All Four Rooms Went Warm: Single Leak At The Outdoor Unit

 - A system 4 connects four indoor units to one outdoor unit.
 All share the same refrigerant circuit.

-- When the outdoor unit develops a gas leak, refrigerant drops across the entire system — not just one room.
+- When the outdoor unit develops a gas leak, refrigerant drops across the entire system.
+Not just one room.

 - If all rooms lose cooling around the same time, the outdoor unit is almost always the source.